sinhakislay/SPfx-graphtoolkit/README.md

-# spfx-mgt
+# SharePoint Framework with Microsoft Graph ToolKit 2.0

 ## Summary

-Short summary on functionality and used technologies.
+This uses SharePoint Development Framework and Microsoft Graph Toolkit 2.0 Language used is TypeScript

 [picture of the solution in action, if possible]